The Mad Ones

 The phone rang.
 “Hello.
 What?
 Sittin’ here.
 With Charlie.”

-A brightness came to Richie's face.
+Brightness came to Richie's face.
 He signalled quiet, “Where?” and covered the mouthpiece.
 “Larry says two girls outside the 2424 Club!”

-We were caged things set free; everything a blur until we caught the glint off the hogs parked at the club.
 Nature, if you know where to look, can be extraordinary, even dramatic.
 To the untrained eye, forbidden daughters; to us, pretty dames that bloomed early.
-We rolled up and idled the motors.
 Richie, with his red hair and easy smile, started over the Harley beat:

 “Heyyy ladies, anything we can do?”

 Short-shorts looked him over with chocolate brown eyes.
 Beads of sweat sparkled on her lashes, blouse loose in the heavy heat.
 She’d be fantastic in lace.
-The high summer sky approved.

 “You like brown?”
 Richie parlayed.

-“Kind of, sort of.”
+“Kind of.
+Sort of.”

 “Those eyes have a name?”